St. Patrick’s Day Read Alouds and Activities for Kindergarten

 Each center comes with a recording sheet, so students can show what they know and work on independence, which is key in the spring months of kindergarten.

-6 no prep pages are also included to reinforce skills.
+Six no-prep pages are also included to reinforce skills.
 Use these pages during morning work, as an independent practice activity, small group activity, or even for early finishers.

-The skills included in this set are: rhyming, CVC words, beginning digraphs, addition, ten frames, number identification and counting.
+The skills included in this set are: rhyming, CVC words, beginning digraphs, addition, ten frames, number identification, and counting.